chiphwang1/helm-oci-mysqldb-wordpress-nfs/README.md

-# helm-oci-mds-wordpress
+# helm-oci-mds-wordpress-nfs

 [![License: UPL](https://img.shields.io/badge/license-UPL-green)](https://img.shields.io/badge/license-UPL-green) [![Quality gate](https://sonarcloud.io/api/project_badges/quality_gate?project=oracle-devrel_terraform-oci-arch-ci-cd)](https://sonarcloud.io/dashboard?id=oracle-devrel_terraform-oci-arch-ci-cd)

 ## Introduction

 This Helm chart will bootstrap a WordPress deployment using a MySQL Database Systems (MDS) as the database in a Kubernetes cluster deployed in Oracle CLoud Infrastrcuture (OCI).
-It will also use OCI filesystems as the persistent storage for the wordpress deployment.
+It will also use OCI filesystems as the persistent storage for the wordpress deployment to allow multiple pods for high availability.
 It will also create a loadbalancer with an externally accessible IP address to provide access to the Wordpress application.
 The Kubernetes cluster can be a cluster deployed using Oracle Container Engine for Kuberntes (OKE), or it can be a customer managed cluster deployed on virtual machine instances.

 This Helm chart relies on the OCI Service Operator for Kubernetes (OSOK) and it is a pre-requisite to have OSOK deployed within the cluster to use this Helm chart.